 Then, make your way alongside the coast in the direction of the Golden Gate Bridge, but don’t forget to stop at Pier 7, a wooden pier especially made for tourists so that you can enjoy a view of Oakland and Berkeley on the other side of the water.
 Besides tourists, you’ll also find quite a few fishermen here who try to catch fish and crabs to sell later on.

 Next up at the shore you’ll notice the heights of Telegraph Hill and its remarkable monument, Coit Tower.
-This tower has been dedicated to the firemen of San Francisco and has one of the best views of the entire city!
+This tower is dedicated to the firemen of San Francisco and has one of the best views of the entire city!
 For $10 you can go up in the elevator to the top.
 Make sure to get here in the afternoon for the best lighting and admire the paintings representing San Francisco’s history on the ground floor.

 A bit further on, you’ll also notice the crowds getting thicker as you approach Pier 39, one of the most famous tourist attractions of San Francisco and not so beloved by the inhabitants.
 This pier resembles a theme park with its attractions, cringy souvenir shops, and sugary snacks, but there is one good reason to visit this spot: you can take a look at the city’s famous sunbathing sea lions!